Harry von Kessler: Later years

 In the 1920s, Kessler as a journalist tried to influence the political debates of the Weimar Republic.
 He wrote essays on different social and foreign policy issues, such as socialism, or the League of Nations.
 He belonged to the left-liberal German Democratic Party (DDP) and wrote a biography of his 1922 murdered friend Walther Rathenau (then Foreign minister).
 In 1924, he was a DDP candidate for the Reichstag.
 When this attempt failed, he withdrew from politics.
 In the twenties, Kessler was frequently a guest at the Berlin SeSiSo Club.
 In 1932/33, material co-edited by him appeared in the magazine Das Freie Wort (The Free Word).
+In his diary, Kessler wrote about the Nazis: "“it is difficult to say which feeling is stronger, loathing or pity, for these brainless, malevolent creatures.".

 After the Nazis' seizure of power in 1933, Kessler resigned and emigrated to Paris, then to Mallorca and finally to the southern French provinces.
-He died in 1937 in Lyon.
+Kessler was openly gay, and he feared for his future in Nazi Germany.
+The Canadian historian Michael Kater wrote that Kessler's status as a very wealthy aristocrat might have protected him in the Third Reich despite his sexuality, but he was not willing to take the chance.
+From his exile, he became critical of recent German history.
+In 1935, he wrote by the early years of the 20th century the German middle class had become so "Bismarckian" in their political views that "a lethal atmosphere" had been created to such an extent that anyone who had any views that were even remotely critical of the state that Bismarck had created was a pariah.
+Kessler wrote that this extreme idolization of Bismarck as a super-human, larger-than-life leader whose legacy was not to be questioned even in the slightest had a stifling effect in Germany as it led to a mindless reverence for the Prussian-German state as it currently existed.
+Kessler was hurt by the news that his former lover, Dungern, had become a Nazi functionary in Berlin and was now denying that he had even known him.
+Kessler died in 1937 in Lyon.

 It was presumed that Kessler's earlier diaries had been lost but they were found in 1983 in a safe in Mallorca.
 In 2004, the first definitive nine volume edition was published in Germany and the first English edition of the 1880–1918 years was published in 2011.